 Unless you eat plenty of wild caught oily fish and get plenty of sunlight exposure, chances are you would benefit from more vitamin D. I prefer opting for more sunlight and oily fish, but a supplement is not a bad idea if you find it more convenient.
 Between 1,000 and 4,000 IU of vitamin D3 in gel caps seems to be the ideal.

 I want to stress the importance of probiotics over the two favorite nutrients of the Paleo diet community; Vitamin D and omega-3.
-I think probiotics need a special attention because it’s much harder to get it the natural way nowadays.
-There where no antibiotics and nothing was sanitized in the time of our ancestors.
+I think probiotics need special attention because they’re much harder to get the natural way nowadays.
+There were no antibiotics and nothing was sanitized in the time of our ancestors.
 They also ate dirt all the time.
 Today, everything is sanitized and antibiotics are everywhere, even in the meat we eat.

 The importance of gut flora starts right at birth for newborns and this is one of the reasons studies show that breast-fed children end up being stronger and having a better immune system latter in life.